suryanattzz/suryanattzz/README.md

 # <Your Name>

 👋 Hello there!
-I'm <Your Name>, a passionate individual aspiring to build a career in Data Engineering using Python.
+I'm Surya Nattarayasamy, a passionate individual aspiring to build a career in Data Engineering using Python.

 ## 🚀 About Me

-- 🎓 Recent graduate with a degree in <Your Degree>.
+- 🎓 Recent graduate with a degree in B.Sc Computer Science.
 - 💻 Currently honing my skills in Python, SQL, and data engineering technologies.
 - 🌱 Eager to learn and contribute to real-world data engineering projects.
 - 🤝 Open to collaboration and connecting with like-minded professionals.

 ## 🛠️ Skills

-- **Programming Languages:** Python
+- **Programming Languages:** Python,C ,C++
-- **Data Technologies:** SQL, Apache Spark, Apache Kafka
+- **Data Technologies:** SQL, Flask, DeepLearning Models.
-- **Databases:** MySQL, PostgreSQL
+- **Databases:** MySQL, MongoDB
-- **ETL Tools:** Apache NiFi
 - **Version Control:** Git
-- **Other:** Data Modeling, Data Warehousing

 ## 📚 Learning

 I'm actively learning and exploring topics such as:

 - Advanced Python for Data Engineering
-- Big Data Technologies like Hadoop
-- Cloud Platforms: AWS, Google Cloud
+- Machine Learning Algorithms
+- Deep Learning models

 ## 📊 Projects